hartmantis/casserole/README.md

 Requirements
 ============

-RHEL/CentOS 5/6 or Ubuntu 10.04/12.04 (possibly other untested distros/vers)
+* RHEL/CentOS 5/6 or Ubuntu 10.04/12.04 (possibly other untested distros/vers)
+* For proper clustering `node["ipaddress"]` and `node["fqdn"]` Ohai attributes
+that will match what is fed in via the cluster's data bag item.

 Attributes
 ==========